chakian/multiple-countdown-windows/README.md

-## Windows Desktop Application of Multiple Countdown
+# Windows and Web Applications of Multiple Countdown

 ### Last things first

-This application is close to be done.
-I don't think I'll make too much further development for this application after the open issues are closed.
+The windows desktop application is close to be done.
+I don't think I'll make too much further development for that application after the open issues are closed.

-I will then start working on a web application that uses the same database for the second platform support of the countdown application.
+I have started working on a web application that uses the same database for the second platform support of the countdown application.
 Well, if I live that long, after the web app, I may start working on an Android app too.
 Who knows.

+## Windows Application

 ### What is this app about?